Why are sperm donors required?

-Many women wish to have children but are unable to do so because their male partner is infertile or they have no male partner.
+Many women and couples wish to have children but are unable to do so, either because they are a single woman starting her family on her own, a same-sex female couple, or a heterosexual couple experiencing fertility issues.
 Fertility treatments which require donor sperm from licensed sperm banks can help them.

 As part of the process of sperm donation all potential donors will be tested for the following infectious and genetic conditions: